downson-lang/downson/README.md

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for infos about contributing!

+## Acknowledgments

+Thanks to all the awesome people (Robi, Bence, Dávid, Ádám, Marin, Zsolt, Lajos, Nándi, Tibor, Péter), who took the time to review the early drafts of this specification!

 ## License

 The contents of this repository are licensed under the MIT License – see [LICENSE](LICENSE).